GuruCharan94/gurucharan94.github.io/_posts/2020-05-08-setting-up-a-blog-as-a-dev-in-less-than-30mins.md

 - Emoji Support
 - Pagination
 - Google Analytics
-- SEO Accessiblitly - Lighthouse
+- SEO Accessibility - Lighthouse

-How to fork this ?
-Rename ?
-Detach the head and done.
-Custom Domain, you have to pay.

 - Config.yml
 - Delete all the files in _posts
 - Checkout the `_pages` folder and `_data` folder